alces-software/alces-storage-manager/README.md

 example, `['1000genomes']` will include read-only access to the 1000 Genomes project bucket, one of several data sets made available by Amazon.
 See https://aws.amazon.com/datasets/ for more details.

+#### Errors in targets

+Any errors in target configuration files are reported to the ASM log, but not (currently) the user.
+Such files are skipped and will not appear in the browser interface.